5G-MAG/rt-5gms-application-function/README.md

-# 5GMSd Application Function
+# 5GMS Application Function

-This repository holds the 5GMSd Application Function implementation for the 5G-MAG Reference Tools.
+This repository holds the 5GMS Application Function implementation for the 5G-MAG Reference Tools.
+Note that currently this implementation only supports downlink media streaming.

 ## Introduction

-The 5GMSd application function (AF) is a Network Function that forms part of the 5G Media Services framework as defined in ETSI TS 126.501.
+The 5GMS Application Function (AF) is a Network Function that forms part of the 5G Media Services framework as defined in ETSI TS 126.501.

+### 5GMS Downlink Application Function
 A 5GMSd Application Function (AF), which can be deployed in the 5G Core Network or in an External Data Network, is responsible for managing the 5GMSd System.
 The AF is a logical function which embodies the control plane aspects of the system, including provisioning, configuration, and reporting, among others.
 A 5GMSd Application Provider provisions 5GMS functions using a RESTful HTTP-based provisioning interface at reference point M1d.
-Another RESTful HTTP-based configuration and reporting interface is exposed to UE-based 5GMS clients at reference point M5d.
+Another RESTful HTTP-based configuration and reporting interface is exposed to UE-based 5GMSd clients at reference point M5d.

-### Specifications
+#### Specifications

 A list of specification related to this repository is available in the [Standards Wiki](https://github.com/5G-MAG/Standards/wiki/5G-Downlink-Media-Streaming-Architecture-(5GMSd):-Relevant-Specifications).

-### About the implementation
+#### About the implementation

 This AF uses the [Open5GS](https://open5gs.org/) framework to implement the network function.